The LGL Group (NYSE:LGL) Research Coverage Started at StockNews.com

-StockNews.com assumed coverage on shares of The LGL Group (NYSE:LGL – Get Rating) in a report issued on Monday morning.
-The firm issued a hold rating on the stock.
+StockNews.com began coverage on shares of The LGL Group (NYSE:LGL – Get Rating) in a report released on Saturday.
+The brokerage issued a hold rating on the stock.

 About The LGL Group